To better manage expectations, let’s begin by clarifying what ‘long-distance’ means here.

 Over the years, the adizero Boston has built its reputation as a tempo-friendly shoe that also goes easy on your feet.

-A snug upper locks the foot down over a midsole that uses firm EVA rims along with a Boost foam midsole and full-contact outsole.
-As a result, the shoe feels stable and fast while being cushioned enough for high-mileage outings.
+A narrow-fitting secures the foot inside the upper.
+Below, the midsole combines the use of firm EVA rims along with a Boost foam midsole and full-contact outsole.
+As a result, the shoe feels stable and fast while being cushioned enough for high-mileage runs.

-You also get a lot of useful life out of the Boston due to its ultra-durable Continental rubber outsole.
+You also get a lot of useful life out of the Boston due to its durable Continental rubber outsole.

-The Pursuit is no Fresh Foam 1080 but it has adequate cushioning comfort for up to half marathons.
+The Tempo isn’t exactly a Fresh Foam 1080 but it has adequate cushioning comfort for up to half marathons.
+If you want more distance between the foot and the ground, may we suggest the Beacon V3?

 This shoe must be tired of featuring in almost every ‘best shoe’ list.
 But you know what?
-The Reebok Run Fast totally deserves it.
+The Reebok Run Fast 2 deserves it.
+The 2020 model gets an updated upper with a classic Reebok ‘vector’ logo.

 The various features of the Run Fast come together to produce a speedy yet cushioned ride.
 This is the only shoe on this guide to have a Pebax foam-based midsole, thus creating a unique shoe that weighs less than 7 ounces.